cohoe/havana/README.md

 ```
 DATABASE_USERNAME=postgres DATABASE_PASSWORD=putthedbpasshere DATABASE_NAME=amari amari init
 ```
-The password should match whats in the `docker-compose.yml`.
+The password and database name should match whats in the `docker-compose.yml`.
 Edit it if you want to.

 ### Fill in the Tables
 Ensure you're still in the virtualenv (it usually prefixes your shell).